 It’s not hard and it’s also not expensive.
 I thought it would be more expensive with renewables, but it turns out it’s not.

-Now she’s a big fan, and recommends Diamond Energy wholeheartedly, both for their customer service and for their environmental credentials.
+Now she’s a big fan, and wholeheartedly supports switching to renewable energy.
+She recommends Diamond Energy, both for their customer service and for their environmental credentials.

 I don’t really worry about myself.
 I just worry about the grandkids, and what world we’re leaving.
 We do what we can. …When we switched to renewables with Diamond straight away we felt much better.